 Though international envoy Kofi Annan said last week that the U.N.-backed peace plan for Syria is “on track,” violence is continuing.
 More than 8,000 Syrians have already died in the fighting since peaceful protests began in the country in March 2011.
-Centers of dissent such as the cities of Hama and Homs are still being ruthlessly attacked by forces loyal to the Assad régime.
-Pro-régime forces are also targeting those who have spoken to the few U.N. observers currently in the country and anyone able to send news or video reports out of the country in spite of the régime’s media lockdown.
+Centers of dissent such as the cities of Hama and Homs are still being ruthlessly attacked by forces loyal to the Assad regime.
+Pro-regime forces are also targeting those who have spoken to the few U.N. observers currently in the country and anyone able to send news or video reports out of the country in spite of the regime’s media lockdown.

 At first glance, the situation in Syria might look a good deal like what we saw last year in Libya—a peaceful protest, an autocratic leader, violent repression and strongholds of resistance under siege.
 But the situation in the two countries is very different.

 1. Syria is not isolated

 One of the benefits Libya’s opposition forces had was that Ghaddafi had done a great deal to isolate himself from the rest of the world with his mixture of outlandish behavior and flip-flopping allegiances.
 Its not surprising that such a fair-weather friend would find himself alone when he needed help.